 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard container that was not built for the load.
-For these jobs, we route a reinforced 30-yard bin with a heavier floor plate; we also cap the fill volume below the visual rim to keep the axle weight legal.
-This low-wall lowboy ensures safe transport.
-We also maintain a general construction debris service if you have mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more per square than asphalt shingles.
+For these projects, we route a reinforced 30-yard bin via a lowboy transport; this unit features a heavier floor plate and thick, ribbed, low-wall sides.
+We cap the fill volume below the visual rim to ensure legal axle weight.
+For mixed loads, we also offer a general construction debris service to keep your site level.

 Same-day Pickup for Fast Roof Project Turnover